Close

 What is a Joint Injection?

-A joint injection is a targeted treatment that delivers medication directly into a painful or inflamed joint.
-These injections typically contain a combination of local anaesthetic and corticosteroid to reduce inflammation and provide pain relief.
-Some injections may use hyaluronic acid or other substances depending on the joint condition.
+A joint injection, also called a cortisone steroid injection, is a targeted treatment that delivers medication directly into a painful or inflamed joint.
+The injections contain a combination of local anaesthetic and corticosteroid to reduce inflammation and provide pain relief.
+Some injections may use hyaluronic acid or other substances, depending on the joint condition.
+With nearly 8 million people in the UK living with chronic pain, treatments like injections can be a welcome relief.

-This treatment benefits patients with various joint conditions including osteoarthritis, rheumatoid arthritis, bursitis and other inflammatory joint conditions.
-It's particularly helpful for those who haven't responded adequately to oral medications or physiotherapy.
+This treatment benefits patients with various joint conditions, including osteoarthritis, rheumatoid arthritis, bursitis and other inflammatory joint conditions.
+It's a good option for those who haven't responded adequately to oral medications or physiotherapy.

 How Joint Injections Work